 The students’ year group will be taken into account when awarding marks.

-Judges will select 4-6 finalists who will be invited to attend the 3M Young Innovators Challenge presentation evening at 3M Centre, Bracknell, on Thursday 11 June 2020 where their Mighty Monuments and presentations will be displayed and the winner announced.
+Judges will select 4-6 finalists who will be invited to attend the virtual 3M Young Innovators Challenge presentation event on Thursday 27 May 2021 where the winner will be announced.

 £750 of science or engineering equipment for school use plus a £50 gift voucher for the winning individual or team member.
 All finalists and their schools will receive a framed certificate.